Updated on June 27th, 2021 // by Katie Griffin

 A health savings account (HSA) and a flexible spending account (FSA) are special accounts that allow you to set aside pre-tax dollars for medical expenses.
-The HSA or FSA is typically a benefit offered by employees, although you may have opened an HSA on you’re own if you’re self-employed.
-These accounts do not take the place of insurance, but are often used in conjunction with your insurance as a way to pay for co-pays, prescriptions, and other eligible expenses.
+The HSA or FSA is typically a benefit offered by employers, although you may have opened an HSA on your own if you’re self-employed.
+These accounts do not take the place of insurance.
+Rather, they are often used in conjunction with your insurance as a way to pay for co-pays, prescriptions, and other eligible expenses.
 The tax benefits of an HSA or FSA are helpful, especially during pregnancy and birth when medical expenses are high.

 How do you know if you have an HSA or FSA?

-You’ll want to check with your company’s HR department to see if an HSA or FSA is included in your benefits package.
+You’ll want to check with your company’s HR department to see your benefits package includes an HSA or FSA.
 During your enrollment period, you’ll determine how much money is allocated into your account.
 Your company will provide you with a debit card that you can use to draw from the account to pay for eligible expenses.

 The money you set aside in an HSA can roll over from year to year.
 However, an FSA is a “use it or lose it,” where you forfeit any money in your account at the end of the year if you don’t spend it.

 CAN YOU PAY FOR A CHILDBIRTH CLASS WITH YOUR FSA OR HSA?